 [Sample Edit from Our Editor]

-Data-driven Smart Home System for Elderly People based on Web Technologies
+Data-driven Smart Home System for Elderly People Based on Web Technologies

 Abstract.
-The proportion of elderly people over 65 years has rapidly increased and it has undergone social cost related to aging population problem globally.
-The governments want to reduce the social costs through advanced technologies.
-The physician or medical center evaluates health conditions by reports of elderly people.
-But the self-reports are often inaccurate and sometimes reports by family or caregivers can be more accurate than self-reports.
-To fix the problems, it needs an evaluated objective method based on sensor data.
-In this paper, we proposed a data-driven smart home system that used web technologies for connecting sensors and actuators.
-The proposed System provides a method to monitor elderly people’s daily activities using commercial sensors and to register recognizable activities easily.
-In addition, the System controls actuators in the home using user-defined rules and shows a summary of elder's activities to monitoring people.
+The proportion of elderly people over 65 years old has rapidly increased, and social costs related to aging population problems have grown globally.
+The governments want to reduce these social costs through advanced technologies.
+The physician or medical center evaluates health conditions from the reports of elderly people.
+However, self-reports are often inaccurate, and sometimes reports by family or caregivers can be more accurate.
+To fix the problems, an evaluated objective method based on sensor data is needed.
+In this paper, we propose a data-driven smart home system that uses web technologies for connecting sensors and actuators.
+The proposed system provides a method of monitoring elderly people’s daily activities using commercial sensors and to register recognizable activities easily.
+In addition, it controls actuators in the home by using user-defined rules and shows a summary of elderly people's activities to monitor them.

-Keywords: elderly care · data-driven approach · ambient assisted living · web technology
+Keywords: elderly care, data-driven approach, ambient assisted living, web technology

 Introduction

-Recent improvements in life expectancy and the proportion of older people have rapidly increased [1].
-The proportion of elderly people over 65 years is predicted to rise to 30% in 2060 in Europe [2].
-It has undergone aging population problem globally and the social cost related to aging is difficult to support the increasing number of elderly people.
-Since elderly people are exposed to various risks than adults, the governments want to reduce the social costs through monitoring of risks and diseases using advanced technologies.
-Determining elderly people need the help of others or evaluate abilities of elderly people, various methodologies are used such as an activity of daily living (ADL) checklist.
-ADL is a way to describe people’s routine activities [3] Basic or physical ADL is made up by of self-care tasks that people tend do every day without needing assistance such as dressing, bathing, eating, ambulating, toileting, and hygiene.
-Instrumental ADL (IADL) is not a necessary activity for survival and supports an independent lifestyle such as shopping, housekeeping, accounting, food preparation, telephone, and transportation.
-The physician or medical center evaluates health conditions of elderly people reported by these methods.
-However, self-reports are often inaccurate and sometimes reports by family or caregivers can be more accurate than self-reports.
-In order to solve these problems, it needs a evaluated objective meth-od based on sensor data.
+Due to recent increases in life expectancy, the proportion of older people has rapidly increased [1].
+The proportion of elderly people over 65 years old is predicted to rise to 30% in 2060 in Europe [2].
+Aging population problems have emerged globally, and due to the social cost related to aging, it is difficult to support the increasing number of elderly people.
+Because elderly people are exposed to various risks, governments want to reduce social costs through the monitoring of risks and diseases using advanced technologies.
+In order to determine if elderly people need the help of others or evaluate the abilities of elderly people, various methodologies are used, such as an activity of daily living (ADL) checklist.
+ADL is a way of determining people’s routine activities [3].
+Basic or physical ADL consists of self-care tasks that people tend do every day without needing assistance, such as dressing, bathing, eating, ambulating, toileting, and hygiene-related tasks.
+Instrumental ADL (IADL) are not necessary activities for survival and support an independent lifestyle, such as shopping, housekeeping, accounting, food preparation, using the telephone, and transportation.
+The physician or medical center evaluates the health conditions of elderly people reported through these methods.
+However, self-reports are often inaccurate, and sometimes reports by family or caregivers can be more precise.
+To solve these problems, an evaluated objective method based on sensor data is needed.

-With the advent of the Internet of things (IoT) technologies, by Kevin Ashton, small and inexpensive IoT devices were widely used in our lives.
+With the advent of the Internet of Things (IoT) technologies, a term coined by Kevin Ashton, small and inexpensive IoT devices have become widely used in our daily lives.

 [Technology Passage]

 Online social networks as crowdsourcing platforms for multimedia-involved behavioral testing: an empirical study